Matistan/MinecraftManhunt/README.md

 - `/manhunt pause` - pauses a game
 - `/manhunt unpause` - resumes a game
 - `/manhunt list` - shows a list of players in a manhunt game with their roles
+- `/manhunt rules <rule> value(optional)` - changes some additional rules of the game (in config.yml)
 - `/manhunt help` - shows a list of manhunt commands

 ## Configuration Options

-Edit the `plugins/MinecraftManhunt/config.yml` file to change the following options:
+Use the command `/manhunt rules` or edit the `plugins/MinecraftManhunt/config.yml` file to change the following options:

 | Key                 | Description                                                                                 | Type    | recommended                                                   |
 |---------------------|---------------------------------------------------------------------------------------------|---------|---------------------------------------------------------------|